strangerstudios/pmpro-donations/readme.txt

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-donations/issues

 == Changelog ==
+= .3 =
+* Added support for PayPal express by saving donation amount into a session variable.

 = .2.2 =
 * Fixed pricing conflict with PMPro Variable Pricing addon.